contextmap/example-docker-community-edition/README.md

 The storage and the tables and relations will be documented in ContextMap.

 ### Jenkins
-This docker image is optional.
+The Jenkins docker image is optional.
 You can enable this container if you want to experience how documentation would typically occur in your CI/CD pipelines.
+The end result (the documentation) will be the same, whether you run the documentation via local maven commands or whether you use the more elaborate Jenkins workflow.

 #### The Jenkins container
-Priviliged mode is needed to allow Jenkins access to the local filesystem.
+`Priviliged` mode is needed to allow Jenkins access to the local filesystem.

-The extra_hosts should be configured with you own IP-address.
+The `extra_hosts` should be configured with you own IP-address.
 This is needed because when scanning the code form Jenkins, the result is sent to ContextMap running on localhost.
 And since this is not inside the Jenkins container, we are telling Jenkins how to connect to localhost.
+> Action: configure the extra_hosts

 Volumes is configured to map the folder where the example repository was checked out to a read only folder, allowing Jenkins to scan the files for changes.
+> Action: configure the folder in volumes

 An environment variable is set to allow Jenkins to checkout a local git repository

 #### The Jenkins config
+The first time you run Jenkins navigate to the website (see useful links) and:

-- The first time you run, use the admin password in docker output console, to do initial installation of Jenkins.
+- use the admin password in docker output console, to do initial installation of Jenkins.

 - You can choose "Select plugins to install", then deselect all plugins except for Git.
+Since we will only need the Git plugin to checkout the local project.

+TODO verify this step
-- Either: skip the creation of a specific user-account and continue as admin, but then remember the large initial password or create a user account which is easy to remember like jenkins/jenkins1&!
+- Either skip the creation of a specific user-account and continue as admin (but then remember the large initial installation password) or create a user account which is easy to remember like jenkins/jenkins1&! or

 - Setup a freestyle job which points to a git repo at: file:///my-project and uses the Jenkinsfile